bakerlisa/store-vender-forecast/README.md

 <img src="https://github.com/lisabroadhead/store-vender-forecast/blob/main/regression.png" />

 ### Results
+Bagged Regression model will be the best model to use

 ### Limitations & Next Steps
 Our prediviet models are not very accurate and our large numbers are being penalized.